3mdeb/96boards-docs-wiki/LatestSnapshots.md

 0123456789abcdef fastboot
 ```

-Your bootloader has been successfully installed and you are now ready to install the operating system system files into the eMMC flash memory (see [Section 3: Updating the OS](#section-3), above).
+Your bootloader has been successfully installed and you are now ready to install the operating system system files into the eMMC flash memory (see [Updating the OS](#section-3), above).
 For Debian you will need to load only the system partition, and for AOSP the cache, system and user data partitions.

 **Note:**<br/>
 This bootloader is based on UEFI and includes: